 It is a good idea to detect the signs of a faulty alternator before your vehicle breaks down ...

-On most vehicles manufactured in the last decade, a battery warning light will illuminate to indicate an alternator problem.
+On most vehicles manufactured in the last decade, a battery warning light will light up to indicate an alternator problem.

 This light is connected to the system that controls the output of the alternator.

-You may notice that it becomes brighter or illuminates to indicate a problem with the alternator.
+You may notice that it becomes brighter or light up to indicate a problem with the alternator.

 It only comes on when you are using some of your car's electrical accessories (air conditioning, connecting electrical appliances to cigarette lighter ports), thus increasing the vehicle's energy consumption.